![]() |

 group symmetry) but will not reindex.
 If you need to change the

-order of the cell axes you need to edit the reindex input by hand
+order of the cell axes you need to edit the pointless command by hand

 enantiomorph: (Optional).
 If the space group used for phasing has an enantiomorph, input it here.
 Note: this is only used when Shelx is used for substructure solution and Shelxe identified the inverse hand as the correct one. res_limit: (Optional).
 Maximum resolution limit.
 If you